Under-confidence Backdoors Are Resilient and Stealthy Backdoors: More Defense Experiments

+We evaluate our method against I-BAU~\cite{zeng2021adversarial}, which falls into a similar class of defenses as NAD.
+The results based on WaNet after the defense of I-BAU are provided in Table~\ref{tab:defense_ibau}.

+As we can observe, similar to the results on NAD, I-BAU is not effective against our attack.
+Since our proposed strategy aims to make the poisoned samples be predicted as the target class with a probability slightly greater than that of other classes, while still remaining below 0.6, the trigger is not effective for increasing the classification loss in I-BAU's maximization step.
+Thus, our attack can evade the defense of I-BAU.

-\section{Entropy Distribution in STRIP}
+\subsection{Entropy Distribution in STRIP}

-Figures \ref{fig:strip_on_mnist}, \ref{fig:strip_on_cifar}, \ref{fig:strip_on_gtsrb}, and \ref{fig:strip_on_celeba} show the entropy distribution of the hard and smooth attacks on MNIST, CIFAR10, GTSRB, and CelebA, respectively, in STRIP.
-From these figures, we can see that our label smoothing strategy can indeed improve the stealthiness of the hard attacks in front of STRIP.
+Figure~\ref{fig:strip_on_cifar} shows the entropy distribution of our method and the hard attacks on CIFAR10 in STRIP.
+From these figures, we can see that our label-smoothing strategy can indeed improve the stealthiness of the hard attacks in front of STRIP.